andersroos/meka/pendel/README.md

-# Code for an Inverted Pendulum Build #
+# Code for Inverted Pendulum #

-See a short video of it [here](https://youtu.be/OBcsSwayEsc).
+See a short video of the working pendulum [here](https://youtu.be/OBcsSwayEsc).

 ## Hardware Used ##